backdrop-contrib/entity_plus/README.md

 Entity Plus
 =================

-** If your module depends on the module `Entity Metadata Wrapper` in Backdrop contrib, read the following and take steps to change the dependency to this module instead. **

-This module will replace the Backdrop contrib module called Entity Metadata Wrapper and will include its functionality.
+This module will replace the Backdrop contrib module called `Entity Metadata Wrapper` and will include its functionality.
 That module started as a port of EMW but then morphed into a support module for D7 ports requiring Entity API.
 This led to some confusion as to why a module might be dependent on Entity Metadata Wrappers.
-This is an attempt to correct this.
+This is an attempt to correct that.
 This module also renames several functions from the `entity_xxx()` format to `entity_plus_xxx()` format to prevent conflict with other ports which may incorporate these function names, and also in case some of these functions are eventually merged into core as is